cncf/foundation/online-programs-guidelines.md

 * Live webinars: Slides due 1 week in advance of presentation
 * On-demand webinars: Slides and recording due 2 weeks in advance of presentation
 * Livestreams: High level outline of talk including live demos due 1 week prior to show
 * YouTube playlist submissions for the corresponding week are due 11:59 PM PT on Wednesdays to make Friday publish date
+* Notes for all submissions:
+	* Your event will *not* be published and promoted on cncf.io until you have submitted your title and abstract
+ 	* Character limit for titles is 81
+	* Character limit for abstract is 10,000
+	* You may submit your title, abstract, speaker bios, speaker titles and speaker headshots to onlineprograms@cncf.io if they do not fit in the Calendly form
+	* If we do not receive your information at least 1 week prior to your event we will reach out to move the date so that your event can be properly promoted

 ## Please reach out to onlineprograms@cncf.io with any questions ##